 Her dating app

-Positioning itself as the dating app for FLINTA folks, Her is essentially for queer women and gender-diverse people.
-One of the best things this app has changed in the past year or two is that you can now update your location without having to pay a subscription, which is excellent for anyone who travels as much as I do.
-It also has a ‘looking for’ section, where you can indicate if you’re looking for friends, something casual or a relationship, which can be specified as monogamous or polyamorous.
+Positioning itself as THE dating app for sapphic folks, Her is essentially for queer women and gender-diverse people.
+It has a ‘dating goal’ section, where you can indicate if you’re looking for friends, something casual or a relationship.
+Plus, there is a ‘relationship style’ section, which can be specified as monogamous, polyamorous, relationship anarchy, or simply open to exploring.
 You can also indicate your relationship status in a separate section so you can say if you’re partnered.
-Both these elements are searchable, too, if you have a paid account.
+All these elements are searchable, too, if you have a paid account.

 Pros